 How do I start?

 You've booked a session and it's absolutely normal to feel uncomfortable or apprehensive.
-You may even consider cancelling last minute.
+You may even consider canceling last minute.

 Give yourself credit for making a positive choice and getting support.

-You will be invited to share what brings you to therapy.
-Your TherapyNow Therapist will guide the conversation to better understand your history, your present, and how you want your future to look.
+You will be invited to share what brings you to counselling.
+Your TherapyNow counsellors will guide the conversation to better understand your history, your present, and how you want your future to look.

-Learning to trust your TherapyNow Therapist and feeling comfortable is an essential part of the process of online therapy.
+Learning to trust your TherapyNow counsellors and feeling comfortable is an essential part of the process of online counselling.

 You have a right to privacy and your confidentiality will be maintained.
-This is also a required for a therapist by the ethical board (HPCSA).
+This is also required for counsellors by the ethical board (HPCSA).

-Only those you to choose to share that with, will know.
+Only those you choose to share that with, will know.

 Will you keep my secrets?

-To create a safe online space your TherapyNow Therapist will keep all your secrets that you share with them, except in the event of safety concerns.
-In such an event, your Therapist will be honest with you and let you know what they are obligated to do.
+To create a safe online space your TherapyNow counsellor will keep all your secrets that you share with them, except in the event of safety concerns.
+In such an event, your counsellor will be honest with you and let you know what they are obligated to do.